-The first sign of open resistance to the Poll tax came when magistrate A.W.
-Leslie went to collect taxes from the of King Dinuzulu during the rebellion.
-This later led to him being found guilty of treason.
+The first sign of open resistance against payment of the tax came when a magistrate called A.W.
+Leslie went to collect taxes from the Hlongwa and Cele clans in the Silverstream district.
+The Hlongwas refused to pay.
+They were taken to the Kranskop Court, where they were each sentenced to a term of imprisonment and 25 lashes.
+On 20 January a white farmer from Camperdown was murdered after he took his labourers to Pietermaritzburg to pay their taxes.

-Hlongwa and Cele clans in the Silverstream district.
-Mveli of the Mgeni district tried to take members of the The Hlongwas refused to pay.
-They were taken to the Fungi clan to the magistrate's office to pay taxes.
-A small Kranskop Court, where they were each sentenced to a term of imprisonment and 25 lashes.
+Another incident occurred on 7 February in the Mgeni district, where a small group of protesters known as Ibandla Lika Musi resisted Chief Mveli's efforts to take members of the Fungi clan to the magistrate's office to pay taxes.

-On 20 January 1906 a White farmer from Camperdown was murdered after he took his labourers to Pietermaritzburg to pay their taxes.
-On 7 February of the same year Chief group of protesters known as Ibandla Lika Musi (Musi's clan) resisted.
 Mveli reported the matter to the magistrate and police were dispatched to investigate.
-On 8 February, two police officers were killed trying to arrest Mhlongo, the leader of the resisters.
+On 8 February, two police officers were killed trying to arrest Mlongo, the leader of the resisters.

-There were other instances of protest and resistance, and the White settlers demanded that the colonial government take action.
-In February martial law was introduced in Natal.
-Troops, under Colonel Duncan Mackenzie, were sent to restore order in Mgeni.
+There were other instances of protest and resistance, and the white settlers demanded that the colonial government take action to deal with it.
+In February martial law was introduced in Natal and the militia was mobilised under Colonel Duncan Mackenzie to restore order.
+Troops were sent to Mgeni.
 They brutally crushed the resistance, burning down homesteads and seizing livestock.
-After this incident the Natal government was sure that the Zulu population had been beaten into submission.
-The troops were called back.
+After this incident the Natal government demobilised its forces, mistakenly believing that it had beaten the Zulu population into submission.